kdrag0n/proton_kernel_redbull/README.md

 - `Image.lz4`: LZ4-compressed kernel image **without** appended DTBs
 - `dtb`: Concatenated DTBs for supported devices
+- `banner`: Optional banner to show to the user when flashing

 DTBO flashing is not currently supported.